espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 A single ESP32's flash can contain multiple apps, as well as many different kinds of data (calibration data, filesystems, parameter storage, etc).
 For this reason a partition table is flashed to (:ref:`default offset <CONFIG_PARTITION_TABLE_OFFSET>`) 0x8000 in the flash.

 Partition table length is 0xC00 bytes (maximum 95 partition table entries).
-An MD5 checksum is appended after the table data.
+An MD5 checksum, which is used for checking the integrity of the partition table is appended after the table data.
 If the partition table is signed due to `secure boot`, the signature is appended after the partition table.

 Each entry in the partition table has a name (label), type (app, data, or something else), subtype and the offset in flash where the partition is loaded.